May in Piemonte - Chicken Time!

 May hit with the heat of a Swedish sauna and we stepped gaily into it, luxuriating in balmy evenings, like a rose scented warm bath.
 At last, the sun was setting after 8.30pm and we could pretend we were on holiday in beautiful Piemonte and the rolling Langhe Hills, but no and as we keep saying, ‘This is what we signed up for’, this isn’t a holiday it is our life.
 Wow.
 Never a day goes by where I don’t pinch myself and give great thanks to my sheer plain hard work in the dark corporate days since the financial crash and know that all that graft and mental pain was worth it for this.

-We are wandering, this morning, through the cobbled street of our inner town, we look at the frescoes dotting the walls, they retell the story of the crusades, the Christian war against the Islamic invasion of the Southern territories, we are captivated by these beautiful frescoes and the tale of the brave knight from here who rode out to join the crusades.
+This morning we are wandering through the cobbled street of our inner town.
+We look at the frescoes dotting the walls, they retell the story of the crusades, the Christian war against the Islamic invasion of the Southern territories.
+We are captivated by these beautiful frescoes and the tale of the brave knight from here who rode out to join the crusades.
 I have never seen this story told with civic pride on the walls of a street before.
 There are more signs of the crusades along the archway covered lane where our Friday market lines up, a man size wooden crusader with its face missing so the few tourists who arrive here can have their memento of this town in their holiday pics, with their faces poking through the hole, putting on their best ‘Crusade war face’.
 We decided not to take such a picture, after all we aren’t tourists - we live here.
 Along this street are many little business enterprises, which you just wouldn’t know existed, as this is a pedestrian street only, for most of it.
 Driving through this town you would think there was not much going on, but like with many of Italy’s towns and villages the outskirts do not paint the true picture of the real town in the inner core.

 “Andrew!”, calls a woman’s voice from behind, as we float along the cobbles, turning we see our local antiquities dealer, Monica, running up to us.
 She announces that she has found the glasses Andrew mentioned briefly a few months ago and ushers us into her cool bewitching shop.
 Entering here is like being hypnotised, I fall into a buying trance each time.
 In my life I have rarely bought anything new, after all why buy new when you can buy history instead?
 There are many useful and purposeful household furniture and furnishings in this shop, all mostly Italian and clearly well loved.
 Huge mahogany dressers and wardrobes that wouldn’t have looked out of place in ‘The Lion, The Witch and The Wardrobe’, gleam with varnish and hidden promise.
 I can imagine them sat in a place of pride in a massive palace of a home, the height of some of these wardrobes would have almost reached the top of our old house in Dublin, getting them up the stairs – well we would have had to take the roof off!
 In our Langhe house the ceilings are refreshingly high but as we inherited some wonderful cherry wood wardrobes with the house I can only marvel at these ones instead.
 There are grand dining tables of dark wood with matching chairs, glassware and dining sets from all decades from the early 1900’s on-wards that I truly covet but again we are stocked with an array of 1960’s dining ware that came with the house too.